French vs Italian: Should You Learn French or Italian in 2026?

 For media immersion, Italian films and TV shows are available on major streaming platforms, though you'll find less variety than French content.
 Italian music and opera offer great listening practice once you're past the beginner stage.

-My honest take on french vs italian
+My honest take on French vs Italian

+After working with hundreds of language learners, here's what I've noticed: people who choose based on genuine interest stick with it longer than people who choose based on perceived difficulty.
 If French culture, literature, or career opportunities genuinely excite you, the pronunciation challenges won't stop you.
 If Italian art, food, and music light you up, you'll push through the grammar complexities.
+Ultimately, immersion is what carries you through language learning in the long run, and you would feel more motivated with content you love and enjoy.